Coronavirus (COVID-19)

 Welland House has close links with external professionals who can provide support and advice for the staff team and the child.
 We aim to minimise the challenging behaviour and work with the child in order to ease out their frustrations in a safe manner.
 The staff team have regular meetings in which they can discuss strategies to positively support individuals.

-If behaviour becomes dangerous for the child or others, staff may, as a last resort, need to use a physical intervention to support the child.
+If behaviour becomes unsafe for the child or others, staff may, as a last resort, need to use a physical intervention to support the child.
 Welland House staff receive behaviour management training which incorporates training and assessment of competence of physical guides and holds.
 Any use of a physical intervention or restraint will follow the guidelines set by the Department of Health and Devon County Council.
 This is used only as a last resort and reflects the presenting behaviour, using the least restrictive intervention for the shortest time possible, to keep people safe.
 All children who use our service will have a care plan which includes a risk assessment, behaviour plan, and a positive handling plan where applicable.

 De-escalation of behaviours is supported with positive strategies.
 Details of any physical restraint and/or intervention will be recorded, and details shared with parents or carers and relevant professionals.
 The Department of Health Guidance 2002 – ‘Restrictive Physical Interventions: How to provide safe services for people with learning disabilities and autistic spectrum disorder’ – will underpin and support good practice.

-- Education
+-

 At Welland House we support children to make progress towards achieving their educational potential.
 EHCPs and Individual education plans are incorporated into the care plans where applicable.
 We provide suitable facilities and support to enable children to complete homework tasks where needed.